-4.4.4 New Business
+4.3.4 New Business

-Beacon Lighting continues to pursue growth in Beacon International, Custom Lighting, Masson For Light, Light Source Solutions and Connected Light Solutions.
-These businesses enjoyed success throughout FY2022, with a sales increase of 29.0% for Custom Lighting, 32.4% for Masson For Light and 23.8% for Connected Light Solutions.
+Beacon Lighting continues to pursue growth in the new businesses, specifically being Beacon International, Custom Lighting, Masson For Light, Connected Light Solutions and Light Source Solutions.
+These businesses enjoyed sales success throughout FY2023, with a sales increase of 32.5% for Custom Lighting, 29.3% for Connected Light Solutions, 16.4% for Masson For Light and 6.7% for Light Source Solutions (in New Zealand).